outdoor activities

 These behaviours are the bear’s method of communicating that you are too close, not signs of aggression or imminent attack.

-• Carry bear spray on your bike and not in your back pack.
+Carry bear spray where it is easily and quickly accessible, as on a chest holster and not in your back pack.

 IF YOU SEE A BEAR AND THE BEAR IS UNAWARE OF YOUR PRESENCE: